lsst-dm/dmtn-030/_docs-as-code.rst

    The Doxygen-based build system uses a ``scons doc`` build command.
    This command (notwithstanding a likely rename to ``scons doxygen``) will remain to support Doxygen generation of C++ API metadata.

-Internally, the ``scons sphinx`` command replaces the ``make html`` and ``sphinx-build`` drivers normally used for Sphinx documentation.
+The ``stack-docs`` and ``package-docs`` commands replace the ``make html`` and ``sphinx-build`` drivers normally used for Sphinx documentation.
-By integrating with Sphinx's internal Python APIs, rather than using ``sphinx-build``, we avoid putting ``conf.py`` Sphinx project configuration information in each package's ``doc/`` directory.
+By integrating with Sphinx's internal Python APIs we avoid having to maintain separate ``Makefile`` files in each package to configure the Sphinx build.
-Instead, Sphinx configuration is centrally managed in SQuaRE's documenteer_ package, through sconsUtils_.
+Instead, Sphinx configuration is centrally managed in SQuaRE's documenteer_ package.

 .. note::